 Coleus are tender tropical plants, native to areas bordering the equator.
 They love the heat, but will happily grow as annuals in just about any garden.

 - Foliage : Coleus are in the Lamiaceae,... or mint, family and have the familiar square stems and opposite leaves.
 However the foliage offers a great deal of variety, with some ruffled, others elongated, and an endless combination of colors and markings.

 - Flowers: The tall, thin stalks of flowers are usually pruned off before they bloom, to keep the plant’s energy going toward producing a bushy plant.
 Since the modern sun coleus types do not grow true to seed, the incidental flowers are not missed.

 Light ExposureLight exposure depends on the variety.
-The old fashioned seed-grown coleus do best in, but the newer vegetatively cultivated varieties have their best color if grown in full sun.
+The old fashioned seed-grown coleus do best in partial shade, but the newer vegetatively cultivated varieties have their best color if grown in full sun.

 However it also depends on your climate.
 If you live in a hot, dry area, all types will need some shade, especially in the afternoon.
 In cooler, shorter season areas, the shade coleus will need more sun exposure to help them warm up.